jmazariegos/UTM-Student-Helper/doc/sprint4/RPM.md

 - Anmol

 **Release Goals**:

+- Overview of Release Goals
   - Must be able to present a usable demoing software by the end of this sprint
   - Connect all components to the website
   - Focus on finishing core stories
   - Get database sorted out

 - Ability to use timetable and calendar
   - User stories: